 Media companies deploy User Behavior Dashboard to get a real time view of KPIs and trends related to their users.
 When used as part of good business practices in Product and Marketing departments, a company can improve its content and delivery strategies, and it can reduce the chances that decisions are slower than needed due to lack of clear data insights.

-Here is an example of a Product Dashboard with budget variances and trend analysis.
+Here is an example of a User Behavior Dashboard with KPIs and trends.

 You can find hundreds of additional examples here

 Who Uses This Type of Dashboard?

 The typical users of this type of dashboard are: Category managers, media managers, media analysts, sales managers, marketing managers.

 Other Reports Often Used in Conjunction with User Behavior Dashboard